 A leaking gutter joint or “gutter union” can be a real pain no matter where it is, but especially if it’s in a spot where it keeps dripping onto you or pooling right outside your door!
-Leaks in your guttering system can even cause much bigger problems down the line, as a constant flow of water flowing onto your walls and foundations can lead to major structural issues in your home.
+Leaks in your guttering system can even cause much bigger problems down the line, as a constant flow of water flowing onto your walls and foundations can lead to major structural issues in your home, mould or ever just unsightly green marks on the outside of your walls.

 In short, you’ll want to fix your leaky gutter as soon as possible.
 But first, you’ll need to identify what’s actually causing the leak in the first place and whether or not you’ll need to replace the whole joint or just perform some maintenance on your existing system.